rohityadav-24/fruit-detection/README.md

-# ECOM : E-Commerce
+# FDS : E-Commerce with Fruit Detection System

-This is a basic ecommerce application.
+This is a basic ecommerce application with fruit detection.
 It provides user a great experience to buy products with secure payment.

 #### Features :
 - User authentication